 Major known features and milestones may be noted here.
+This is not a commitment but plan of work.
 This list is obviously neither complete nor guaranteed.

 Version 18.11 (2018 November)

 - ability to use externally allocated memory

 - power management: traffic pattern aware power control

 - crypto in Packet Framework